keldigitalcube/child-pages-shortcode/readme.txt

 * id - ID of page (Optional)
 * size - Post thumbnail size. e.g. 'thumbnail' or 'large'
 * width - width of block for child pages.
-* disable_shortcode - Shortcode not work in the template if set true.
+* disable_shortcode - Shortcode will not work in the template if set to true.
-* disable_excerpt_filters - filters not work for the excerpt if set true.
+* disable_excerpt_filters - filters do not work for the excerpt if set to true.

 = filter hooks example =